 Bald Uakari Facts

-- The rather astonishing Bald Uakari easily ranks as one of the most distinctive simians known to researchers.
+- Perhaps the most notable thing about the rather astonishing Bald Uakari remains its physical appearance.
+Due to that, it easily ranks as one of the most distinctive simians known to researchers.

-- Firstly, only four subspecies of this animal exist.
+- Furthermore, currently only four known subspecies of this remarkable animal exist.
 But sadly, the IUCN presently lists all four of them as Vulnerable.
+This ranking occurs for reasons varying between them.

-- In addition, each of the recognized subspecies also coexists within the same highly restricted and specific habitat range.
+- In addition, yet another surprising fact stands out about this amazing animal.
+Quite uniquely, each of the recognized subspecies also coexists within the same highly restricted and specific habitat range.

 Bald Uakari Physical Description